dizzybeaver/Lambda-Execution-Engine-with-Home-Assistant-Support/docs/HOME_ASSISTANT_SETUP_GUIDE.md

 Click Add Environment Variable to add each variable.
 For the key field, enter the variable name exactly as shown.
 For the value field, enter the corresponding value.

 Set HOME_ASSISTANT_ENABLED to true.
-This enables the Home Assistant integration in your Lambda function.
+This enables loading the Home Assistant Extension.
+When set to false, the Lambda Execution Engine runs without loading the Home Assistant Extension, and the Engine's core services remain available for other extensions or purposes.

 Set USE_PARAMETER_STORE to true.
 This instructs the Lambda function to read configuration from Parameter Store.